Joseph42A/joseph-feedback-system/README.md

  # Note
- This is app is created using MERN stack, wich is contain, React.js, Node.js, Express.js, Mongodb database
+ This is app is created using MERN stack, wich is contain, React.js, Node.js, Express.js, Mongodb database.
+ And also using React-Redux for state managmenet for the entire app.
+ As well as contain jsonwebtoken user authentication.

  # Live Demo
  https://joseph-student-feedback.netlify.app/